My Dear Detective: Mitsuko's Case Files

 My Dear Detective: Mitsuko's Case Files (きみは謎解きのマシェリ, Kimi wa Nazotoki no Masheri) is a Japanese manga series written and illustrated by Natsumi Ito.
-It began serialization on Futabasha's seinen manga magazine Manga Action in May 2021.
+It was serialized on Futabasha's seinen manga magazine Manga Action and on the Web Comic Action website from May 2021 to October 2025.

+Synopsis

+Set in Showa era Japan in the 1930s, the series is centered around Mitsuko Hoshino, a female detective in a time where detectives were only male.
+While at work, Mitsuko deals with constant sexism and calls for her to quit her job, but remains determined to carry out her work.
+She receives a request from a waiter named Saku Yoshida to solve the case of lost shoes at the café he works at.
+Saku later joins her to solve future cases.

 Publication

 Written and illustrated by Natsumi Ito, My Dear Detective: Mitsuko's Case Files began serialization on Futabasha's seinen manga magazine Manga Action on May 18, 2021.
-The series ended serialization in Manga Action on May 21, 2024, and was transferred to the Web Comic Action website resuming on October 18, 2024.
-Its chapters have been compiled into eight tankōbon volumes as of May 2025.
-The series is set to end with the release of its ninth volume.
+The series ended serialization in Manga Action on May 21, 2024, and was transferred to the Web Comic Action website resuming on October 18, 2024, and ending on October 17, 2025.
+Its chapters were collected in nine tankōbon volumes released from October 28, 2021, to December 25, 2025.

 During their panel at Anime Expo 2022, KiraKira Media announced that they added the series to their Azuki website and app.
 On May 15, 2024, Seven Seas Entertainment announced that they would begin to release volumes of the series in October 2024.